 On the other hand, if your plant is located in complete darkness it will wilt and lose its leaves.
 In such a case move your plant to a brighter spot and it will bounce back over time.

 If non of the above reasons relate to your happy bean plant.
 And still, your plant is dying.
 Most probably the reason is chemicals that accumulated in the soil.
-Tap water contains treated chemicals that build up in the soil through time.
+Tap water contains treated chemicals that build up in the soil over time.

 These chemicals hinder the plant’s roots from absorbing the required amount of moisture and nutrients.
 If you have been watering your happy bean with tap water.
 Don’t do it anymore.
 Instead, water your plant with rainwater or filtered water.